Prompt to Restore, Restore to Prompt: Cyclic Prompting for Universal Adverse Weather Removal

 Recent studies~\cite{Dataset-AllWeather, TransWeather, ADFSD, TUM_chen, domainMPR, AWRCP} have shifted towards developing generic solutions to address multiple adverse weather challenges within a single, unified model.
+Specifically, Li~\emph{et al.}~\cite{Dataset-AllWeather} derive multiple encoders to learn the weather-specific representations and use the neural architecture search (NAS) technique to find the optimal one for each degradation.
+TransWeather~\cite{TransWeather} utilizes a shared encoder-decoder with weather-type queries to implicitly modulate degradation patterns. \cite{TUM_chen,domainMPR} follows the multi-encoder design in \cite{Dataset-AllWeather} to accommodate diverse degradations.
 Although some generalizability improved on synthetic datasets, their adaptability to real-world scenarios remains limited.
 Inspired by the power of large-scale pre-trained vision-language models (PVLM)~\cite{CLIP} in various computer vision tasks~\cite{LISA, SD}, some works leverage off-the-shelf PVLMs to extract degradation-aware prompts in linguistic~\cite{DA-CLIP, CVPR24-Languagedriven} or visual~\cite{tan_tip24,T3-DiffWeather} domains and interact with the main feature flow hierarchically.
 For instance, DA-CLIP~\cite{DA-CLIP} aligns text embeddings with visual representations to predict the degradation prompt integrated into other restoration models.
 Liang~\textit{et al.}~\cite{CVPR24-Languagedriven} construct a question prompt based on pre-trained LISA~\cite{LISA} to estimate the weather types and levels.
 Despite remarkable advancements, existing prompt-driven methods for UAWR still fall short in several limitations: 1) While PVLMs play a pivotal role in navigating weather-related content, describing weather types through simple text or converted image embeddings remains challenging, particularly in scenarios with complex weather (\textit{e.g.}, rain+fog, Fig.~\ref{fig:teaser}).
 2) Visual prompts from corrupted images may not adequately express the spatial context or even introduce ambiguous semantics due to the interference of weather degradations.